Toma400/The_Isle_of_Ansur/docs/mods/statpack_tutorial.md

 For each of these features it is needed respectively named .json file (races.json, classes.json, items.json + crafting.json), by default, placed in "stats/name_of_statpack/" directory.
-File itself needs to contain specific keys and values.
+Files themselves needs to contain specific keys and values.

 * [General races/classes values](statpack_tutorial.md#list-of-general-player-statistics)
 * [General items values](statpack_tutorial.md#list-of-general-item-statistics)

+Additionally, you need to attach language file to the directory, so you will be able to provide translations for your mods' contents, using keys.

 Remember that your statpack folder name has to be lowercased and use underline instead of spaces.
 Folder name is considered as your mod ID and